Mery Rose

 About Mery Rose

-Mery Rose has indeed been a member of the U.S. Women's Parachute Team (USPT) for decades, demonstrating a remarkable commitment to the sport.
-Won 19 medal awards during U.S. National competitions, is renowned for her exceptional accuracy landing skills, a discipline in parachuting that requires significant mental and physical skill.
+Mery Rose is a world-class athlete who has been a member of the U.S. Women's Parachute Team (USPT) for decades, exemplifying her remarkable commitment to the sport.
+She has earned 19 medals in the USA national championships.
+She is renowned for her exceptional accuracy landing skills—a discipline of skydiving that requires great mental and physical skill, after decades of training.

-She jumps from a plane at 3,500 feet, performs hop-n-pops, and guides her parachute to reach an electronic disc target referred to as a 'dead center,' which has a diameter of 2 centimeters (just under an inch), placed atop a soft, air mattress measuring 5 meters in diameter. - Photos & Video below.
+She jumps from a plane at 3,500 feet, performs hop-n-pops, and guides her parachute to reach an electronic disc target called a 'dead center,' which has a diameter of 2 centimeters (just under an inch), placed atop a soft, air mattress measuring 5 meters in diameter. - Photos & Video below.

 In the 1980s, Mery Rose achieved unprecedented success in Brazilian parachuting history, becoming the most experienced skydiver in Brazil.
-However, Brazil's skies had become too small for her flights; driven by her love for the sport and her quest for a world parachute title of FAI — Fédération Aéronautique Internationale — The World Air Sports Federation, her flights reached new horizons.
+However, Brazil's skies had become too small for her flights.
+Driven by her love for the sport and her quest for a world parachute title from the FAI — Fédération Aéronautique Internationale, the World Air Sports Federation — her flights reached new horizons.

 San Francisco